sizet0x80/Windows-API-C/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Enumerate Processes - Lists all PID, threads, session, process names, and the username that the process belongs to. (static, not dynamic)

-Run in command prompt, if you're running as administrator you will see special users, as this uses EnableDebugPrivilege.
+Execute from command prompt, if you're running as administrator you will see special users, as this uses EnableDebugPrivilege.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-System Information.

 System information is a small program I wrote that utilizes the Windows API to display static and dynamic system information.
+Execute from command prompt.

    Static Information: